 - Old Forge-style pizza was invented in Old Forge, Penn., which Gemignani describes as the pizza capital of the country and possibly the world.
 It’s more bready, less crispy than Sicilian or Grandma, and softer to the bite.
 It’s often topped with American, white cheddar and/or brick cheese, and may even be made with peanut oil instead of olive oil.

-If you’re feeling adventurous and would like to try your hand at making your own pan pizza at home, Gemignani’s advice is to look for a high-gluten, high-protein flour that will cook better in a hot oven, use a cooking steel or cast iron pan rather than aluminum, and use a browning agent, such as honey, powdered malt or sugar, in your dough.
+If you’re feeling adventurous and would like to try your hand at making your own pan pizza at home, Gemignani’s advice is to look for a high-gluten, high-protein flour that will cook better in a hot oven, use a baking steel or pizza steel, or a cast iron pan rather than aluminum, and use a browning agent, such as honey, powdered malt or sugar, in your dough.
 “If it’s done right,” he encourages, “it’s awesome.”

 Related Video: American Pizzas That Aren’t from New York or Chicago

 All featured products are curated independently by our editors.
 When you buy something through our retail links, we may receive a commission.
 For more great hand-picked products, check out the Chowhound Shop.

 Header images courtesy of Shutterstock and Brown Eyed Baker.